Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

  - rank_total_country_account_cnt – country ranking by the number of accounts created;
  - rank_total_country_sent_cnt – country ranking by the number of emails sent.

-To maintain the uniqueness of the sections and avoid conflicts due to different logic of using the date field, metrics for accounts and emails were calculated separately.
+To maintain the uniqueness of the sections and avoid conflicts arising from different date-field logic, metrics for accounts and emails were calculated separately.
 The query result is shown in the table (Table 1).
 Table 1. - Email Analytics and Account Dynamics

  <img width="1031" height="507" alt="image" src="https://github.com/user-attachments/assets/971dd17e-8b9f-41d5-a6c9-bfc63ad41193" />

-A visualization has been created in Looker Studio that shows the total values by country for the following fields: account_cnt, total_country_sent_cnt, rank_total_country_account_cnt, and rank_total_country_sent_cnt.
+A visualization in Looker Studio shows the total values by country for the following fields: account_cnt, total_country_sent_cnt, rank_total_country_account_cnt, and rank_total_country_sent_cnt.
 The graph in Fig. 1 shows the dynamics by date for the sent_msg field.

  <img width="1031" height="687" alt="image" src="https://github.com/user-attachments/assets/ec7246d8-f6c6-48e9-b69b-7cd456e71b3e" />